maciejpedzich/venm-auth-demo/README.md

 > ⚠️ **WARNING:** This code _is not_ 100% production ready.
 I mean... it's just a demo.

+## About this project

+This is a VENM stack (basically MERN, but with Vue.js instead of React) JWT auth demom, including a silent/background refresh feature.
+It utilises Vue 3's Composition API alongside TypeScript and Vuex on the frontend, and as you've probably guessed by now, Node.js with Express and MongoDB (and also TypeScript) on the backend.

 ## Project setup

 ```